Muir Woods National Monument

 Hiking Trails

-Explore the wonders of Muir Woods by going along its different hiking paths.
-Each trail gives you a special view of the amazing scenery here.
-No matter if you're an experienced hiker or just out for a stroll, there's a path for you.
+Explore Muir Woods by going along its different hiking paths.
+No matter if you're an experienced hiker or just out for a stroll, there's a path for you!
 The Main Trail Loop is great for families and people who want a relaxed, scenic walk.
-If you're up for a challenge, the Dipsea Trail is more demanding but quite thrilling.
-Whichever route you take, you'll be surrounded by tall redwoods and the peaceful sounds of the forest.
+If you're up for a challenge, the Dipsea Trail or Ben Johnson Trail is more demanding but thrilling.

 Golden Gate National Recreation Area